 This case is one of many in a recent surge of putative class actions challenging the management of employer-sponsored retirement plans.
 This explosion in litigation is not "a warning that retirees' savings are in jeopardy."
 Daniel Aronowitz, Exposing Excessive Fee Litigation Against America's Defined Contribution Plans 3, Euclid Specialty (Dec.
 2020), https://bit.ly/3hNXJaW ("Excessive Fee Litigation").
 To the contrary, "in nearly every case, the asset size of many of these plans being sued has increased-often by billions of dollars"-over the last decade.
 Id.
-Nevertheless, many of these suits cherry-pick particular data points, disregard universally understood principles of plan management, and ignore judicially noticeable information demonstrating the flawed nature of many plaintiffs' allegations in an effort to create an illusion of mismanagement and imprudence.
+Nevertheless, many of these suits cherry-pick particular data points, disregard bedrock principles of plan management, and ignore judicially noticeable information demonstrating the flawed nature of many plaintiffs' allegations in an effort to create an illusion of mismanagement and imprudence.

-1 No counsel for a party authored this brief in whole or in part.
-No party, no counsel for a party, and no person other than Amicus, its members, or its counsel made a monetary contribution intended to fund the preparation or submission of this brief.
+No counsel for a party authored this brief in whole or in part.
+No party, no counsel for a party, and no person other than amicus, its members, or its counsel made a monetary contribution intended to fund the preparation or submission of this brief.

-The complaints typically follow a familiar playbook, often loaded with legal conclusions but few factual allegations specific to the particular plan at issue.
-Using the benefit of hindsight, these lawsuits challenge the decisions plan fiduciaries made about the investment options to make available to retirement plan participants or the arrangements fiduciaries negotiate with the plan's service provider.
-The complaints typically point to alternative investment or service options (among tens of thousands of investment options offered in the investment marketplace and the dozens of service providers with a wide variety of service offerings and price points), and allege that plan fiduciaries must have had a flawed decisionmaking process because they did not choose one of those alternatives.
+The complaints typically follow a familiar playbook, often loaded with legal conclusions but few factual allegations specific to the plan at issue.
+Using the benefit of hindsight, these lawsuits challenge plan fiduciaries' decisions about the investment options made available to retirement plan participants or the arrangements fiduciaries negotiated with the plan's service provider.
+The complaints typically point to alternative investment options or service arrangements (among tens of thousands of investment options offered in the investment marketplace and the dozens of service providers with a wide variety of service offerings and price points), and allege that plan fiduciaries must have had a flawed decisionmaking process because they did not choose one of those alternatives.
 They then lean heavily on ERISA's perceived complexity to open the door to discovery, even where their conclusory allegations are belied by publicly available data.